S.E.E.D.

 to see the work begin, to see the plumb line in Zerubbabel’s hand.”

+I knew firsthand that karate had changed my life.
 My friend, Dr. James Cook, earned his Doctorate in Organizational Leadership and wrote his thesis on "A Wrap Around Poverty Intervention Model: Leveraging Social Capital Reduces Poverty."
 In his work, he defined social capital as "the networks of relationships among people who live and work in a particular society, enabling that society to function effectively."
+When I read his research, it hit me: my true social capital was karate.

 At the time, I was an 8th Degree Grandmaster Black Belt.
 I ran a full-time Dojang (karate school) and led an association of 30 affiliated schools.
 I had over 50 years of experience, a network of contacts worldwide, and was even appointed as the Guatemala Representative for the World Escrima Kali Arnis Federation (WEKAF).
 In short, I had everything I needed to start a karate program — everything except one critical piece: karate teachers.